The Getty Book of the Dead

 Papyrus of Webennesre

-The owner of this papyrus manuscript was Webennesre, a woman whose name translates to “May (the sun god) Re rise for her."
+The owner of this papyrus scroll was Webennesre, a woman whose name translates to "may (the sun god) Re rise for her."

-This manuscript dates to the New Kingdom and is the oldest in the Getty's Book of the Dead collection.
+This manuscript dates to about 1450 BC and is the oldest in the Getty's Book of the Dead collection.

 Most Book of the Dead manuscripts were owned by men, but this papyrus shows that some women had not only the financial means but also the knowledge to appreciate the ownership of a personal copy.

-Webennesre's manuscript records Spell 149, in which the deceased encounters 14 mounds.
-The mounds represent places in the afterlife, each with its own inhabitants.
+Webennesre's manuscript records spell 149, in which the deceased encounters 14 hills.
+The hills represent places in the afterlife, each with its own inhabitants.

-The L-shaped mound, for example, is home to a knife-throwing snake.
-Spells like this one inform the deceased about dangerous places and communicate secret passwords to open doors that would otherwise be closed or too dangerous to pass through.
+The vignette on the far right is spell 150, illustrating the hills and naming their guardians.
+Spells like this one inform the deceased about dangerous places and communicate secret knowledge to help them navigate the terrain and open doors that would otherwise be closed.

 Fragmentary Papyrus with Spells from the Book of the Dead (1085–730 B.C.) by UnknownThe J. Paul Getty Museum